Community Corrections Facilities

 Zoned Bed Capacity: 55

-Program Description: Project: Elevate is a collaborative endeavor between the City and County of Denver and The Empowerment Program, Inc. The collaboration represents an innovative, research-based program model that is trauma informed and gender responsive for women with increasingly complex needs.
-The Program enables Denver women with criminal justice involvement to return and thrive in their home community.
+Program Description: Project: Elevate is a collaboration between the City and County of Denver and The Empowerment Program, Inc. The collaboration represents an innovative, research-based program model that is trauma informed and gender responsive for women with increasingly complex needs.
+The program allows Denver women with criminal justice involvement to return and thrive in their home community.

 More on Project: Elevate